 The Kattamorda Heritage Trail is on forested land managed by DBCA and the trail passes through three local government areas.
 The southwestern edge of the trail is within the City of Gosnells and the northeastern section is within the Shire of Mundaring, with the majority in the City of Kalamunda boundaries.
 The Kattamorda trail connects with no less than 11 designated trails.

 The trail is assessed as Class 3.
 There are numerous road crossings that allow you to leave the trail without being committed to the entire thing at once.
-Given the trail is in the process of being posted for remarking, it remains true that directional signage is limited at this time.

 Travelling with someone else can be a distraction from your focus, but it can also be a second set of eyes to spot the markers along the way.